 Hist: UOO 4, f.
 8-13-73, ef.
-9-1-73; UOO 7(Temp), f. & ef.
-2-26-74; UOO 9, f. & ef.
-7-15-74
+9-1-73; UOO 7(Temp), f. & cert. ef.
+2-26-74; UOO

 Conditional Guarantee of Return

 A student who returns from medical leave is guaranteed reenrollment in the University provided scholastic and other academic qualifications are met.
 Quota restrictions or enrollment limitations shall not bar such a student from enrollment.